facelessuser/coloraide/docs/src/markdown/gamut.md

 c1.in_gamut()
 ```

-We can use also specify a specific gamut mapping method, such as `clip` or `oklch-chroma`:
+We can use also specify a specific gamut mapping method, such as `clip`, `oklch-chroma`, etc.

 ```playground
 c1 = Color('color(display-p3 1 1 0)')